 Fleet management challenges come in various forms, and modern fleet managers need to arm themselves with the best tools and resources since.
-Technological tools that enable smarter routing, dispatching, tracking, and analyzing of the last mile are increasingly key to overcoming fleet-related challenges.
+Technological tools—such as truck fleet management software—that enable smarter routing, dispatching, tracking, and analyzing of the last mile are increasingly key to overcoming fleet-related challenges.

 At a very high level, businesses need to ensure operational efficiency and fleet safety at all times.
 Managing fuel consumption, driver safety, exception management, and fleet expenses are all part of a fleet manager's job—but managing all these aspects of fleet operations can be burdensome or even impossible if one doesn't have the right resources.

 That’s why truck fleet management software equipped with automation, visibility tools, and more is key to overcoming operational challenges.
 Below are some best practices for effective fleet management using fleet management software.

 A business is only as good as the tools it has.
 To effectively manage fleet operations, you need to invest in technological solutions that can, e.g., store essential data and analyze fleet operations so fleet managers can spot trends and patterns affecting fleet productivity.
 Likewise, it’s essential to find advanced software that allows you to integrate with other enterprise solutions seamlessly.
 You can learn more about how to select the right fleet software, but suffice it to say that fleet managers without the right fleet management solution will just end up getting frustrated.

 We’re deep into the digital age by now, which means modern businesses truly need to transform to keep up with the times.
 Fleet management specifically requires ditching paper maps, spreadsheets, and other vestiges of manual processes.